Want to Know about YOUR Social Security Opportunities?

 • Compensation planning for owners of closely held businesses

-My services range from short consultations to comprehensive written reports.
+My services range from half-hour consultations to comprehensive written reports.
 I also consult with financial services professionals and CPAs regarding their clients’ situations.

 Process.
-You fill out an e-form questionnaire to which you attach pdf copies of your most recent Social Security statements and, most importantly, copies of your Earnings Records in xml format.
-All of these can be obtained from your online “my Social Security” account through the SSA website. https://www.ssa.gov/ After I have had a chance to review that information, we might have a brief telephone conversation to make certain I understand your situation and can provide the assistance you are looking for.
-If there’s a match, I will quote you a fee and we will agree on how to proceed.
+You fill out an e-form questionnaire to which you attach pdf copies of your most recent Social Security statements and copies of your Earnings Records in xml format.
+All of these are obtained from your online my Social Security account through the SSA website. https://www.ssa.gov/ After I have had a chance to review that information, we might have a brief telephone conversation to make certain I understand your situation and can provide the assistance you are looking for.
+If there’s a match, I will quote you a fee and you can decide whether that works for you.
 Please click here for a description of available consulting options and associated fees.

 Social Security Seminars

-I have presented Social Security seminars or webinars to audiences such as the following:
+In the course of a year, I may present Social Security seminars or webinars to audiences such as the following:

 • Public groups